cemysf/cemysf.github.io/aboutme.md

 title: About me
 ---

-I am an -almost graduate- M.Sc.
-Informatics student at TU München.
+I am a software engineer, working in Munich at the moment.

 For more info, check out my cv or social profiles.